rashidulislamg71/js-to-do-list/readme.md

 ### Clone the repository:
 git clone https://github.com/rashidulislamg71/js-to-do-list.git

-### Navigate to the project directory:

-cd TO-DO-APP-STUDENTS

-Open index.html in your browser:

-Simply open index.html in your preferred browser to view and interact with the To-Do App.

 ### Usage
 Adding a Task: Type your task in the input field and click "Add Task".